-Table G-2, which is presented below, is a General Funds Reconciliation among cash, budgetary and GAAP basis of accounting for Fiscal Year 2019.
+Table G-2, which is presented below, is a General Funds Reconciliation among cash, budgetary and GAAP basis of accounting for Fiscal Year 2018.
+The information in this table is contained within the State's CAFR and, as such, information with respect to Fiscal Year 2019 will not be available until the Fiscal Year 2019 CAFR is released.
 See "AUDITED FINANCIAL STATEMENTS" herein.

-TABLE G-2 STATE OF ILLINOIS GENERAL FUNDS RECONCILIATION - FISCAL YEAR 2019 (\$ in thousands)
+TABLE G-2 STATE OF ILLINOIS GENERAL FUNDS RECONCILIATION - FISCAL YEAR 2018 (\$ in thousands)